safekhawaja/192autotrader/README.md

 ![GitHub stars](https://img.shields.io/github/stars/safekhawaja/192autotrader)
 ![Twitter Follow](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2Fsaifkhawaja3)

-Llama is a `autotrader` that analyzes data and computes an ARIMA model.
+Llama is a `autotrader` that analyzes data, computes a live ARIMA model and uses Alpaca to execute live trades.

 This is built by Saif Khawaja and Aashish Jain for CIS 192.